“Like” Other Nations on Facebook!

 9/10/13: The ASPCA applauds the U.S. Department of Agriculture for issuing a final rule establishing greater federal oversight of puppy mills and online dog sales.
 The new rule closes a regulatory loophole in the federal Animal Welfare Act (AWA)…continued here.
 Also see the HSUS blog.

 Puppy mill congressional district: Do the dogs get to vote?
-If this doesn’t outrage you–the will of the voters subverted by special interests–oh, wait, it happens all the time…never mind.
-A Missouri puppy miller is attempting to move from the state legislature to the U.S. Congress in a special election on 6/4/13.
+A Missouri puppy miller is attempts to move from the state legislature to the U.S. Congress in a special election on 6/4/13.
 Read more here.
 “Show me” some justice for dogs, Missouri!
 UPDATE: The odious puppy miller won the race.
 Grrrr…

-Loophole lets accused puppy mill operator sell dogs online: Dateline, Seattle.
-Except that the story then moves to Missouri, puppy mill capital of the U.S. (with Montana close behind–see item below on MT legislature).
+Loophole lets accused puppy mill operator sell dogs online: After run-ins with Seattle area authorities, this puppy miller then moved to Missouri, puppy mill capital of the U.S. (with Montana close behind–see item below on MT legislature).
 “The internet is a puppy miller’s best friend,” says one expert.
-Story and video here.
+Story and interesting TV news video here.